omi-akif/StockPred/README.md

 <br>

-And then, you just run the directory where the git repository has been saved.
+And then, you just type the command in the directory where the git repository has been saved.

 <br>